gchojnowski/gapTrick/README.md

 ## Running the predictions

 First, check your installation with a most basic run based on files provided in a examples directory.
-It's a part of a larger compels ([1bjp](https://www.ebi.ac.uk/pdbe/entry/pdb/1bjp/index)) that would be difficult to predict without a template
+It's a small homo-dimer, part of a larger complex ([1bjp](https://www.ebi.ac.uk/pdbe/entry/pdb/1bjp/index)) that would be difficult to predict without a template

 ```
 gapTrick --seqin examples/piaq.fasta --templates examples/1bjp2.pdb --jobname piaq_test --max_seq 5000 --relax
 ```